Port of Bilbao: History

 The river banks were drained and docks were built, the river's course was straightened, the external port was enclosed, and the Puente Colgante transporter bridge was built.

 By 1900 Bilbao was Spain's biggest port.
 This allowed the fast development of the region's economy, and shipyards and steel mills covered the riverbanks.
 During the 1970s the Santurtzi area was developed and the Deusto channel was created.

 But things continued to evolve, the industry decayed and docks were abandoned.
 On top of that, vessels have constantly increased their tonnage and large tankers and freighters could not enter the river anymore and the Santurtzi area became too congested.
 In 1975 a large project was conceived, known as the Superpuerto.
 The plan is for all of Abra Bay to eventually be enclosed by docks.
 The project continues today.

 Shipping

 The container volume was over half a million TEUs (twenty-foot equivalent units) in year 2007.
 The Port is the 4th busiest port in Spain after Algeciras, Barcelona and Valencia.
 It is Spain's largest port.

 From 1998 to the present, the port's physical capacity has increased dramatically, which has led to increased traffic.

-The port is served by the RENFE railroad, but a new rail connection is needed because the current line is shared by commuter traffic and goes through a densely populated metropolitan area.
+The port is served by the Renfe railway, but a new rail connection is needed because the current line is shared by commuter traffic and goes through a densely populated metropolitan area.
 A high speed connection is being considered, but Spain's current high-speed network does not support freight traffic.